simonjwright/ACATS/README.md

 You can run the tests in parallel, which of course makes most sense if you have multiple cores, by for example `make -j4 check-acats`.
 If you do this, the screen output during execution is misleading; only `acats.log` and `acats.sum` are meaningful.

-The standard GCC tests don't include any B or L tests (which are expected to fail).
-These tests can be run in local testing, see below.

 ### Local testing ###

 You can also run the tests, or individual chapters of the tests, by using the `run_local.sh` script.
 For example,